Elche CF: 2010s: return to the top flight

 In 2010–11, again in the "silver category", the team finished fourth and thus qualified for the play-offs: after disposing of Real Valladolid in the first round (3–2 on aggregate) the dream of top flight promotion ended at the hands of Granada, on the away goals rule.

 On 18 May 2013, following Barcelona B and Alcorcón's 1–1 draw, Elche was automatically promoted to the top level, returning to the competition after 24 years.
 In the meantime the team coached by Fran Escribá had broken a number of Segunda División records, being the only team to date able to lead the competition from the first until the last match of the season, setting in the process a new record of both matches won and points scored to date as well as the best first round in the history of Segunda's championship.

-During the 2013–14 season, the team managed to keep in the top competition, with an average attendance to home matches estimated at 25,104 people.
+During the 2013–14 season, the team managed to stay in the top competition, with an average attendance for home matches estimated at 25,104 people.

-In the 2014–15 season, despite managing once again to keep in the top flight (the team was already safe from relegation four dates before the end of the competition) Elche became the first team ever in the history of the Spanish Primera División being relegated to Segunda following new regulations by the Spanish football league limiting excess debt and economic mismanagement.
+In the 2014–15 season, despite managing once again to stay in the top flight (the team was already safe from relegation four matches before the end of the competition).
+Elche became the first team ever in the history of the Spanish Primera División being relegated to the Segunda following new regulations by the Spanish football league limiting excess debt and economic mismanagement.

-In the 2016–17 season, Elche were relegated to third level after 18 years in professional league.

-One year later, Elche promoted back to second level after defeating Villarreal B in the final play-off promotion to second level.
+In the 2016–17 season, Elche were relegated to the third division after 18 years in the professional league.
+One year later, Elche was promoted back to the second division after defeating Villarreal B in the final play-off promotion.

-In the 2018–19 season, Elche finished right in the middle, on 11th place among 22 teams.
+In the 2018–19 season, Elche finished right in the middle, in 11th place out of 22 teams.

 In the 2019–20 season, Elche were promoted to La Liga by beating Girona in the promotion play-off final 1–0 on aggregate.
 They were promoted back to La Liga after five years in the second and third divisions.

 In the 2022–23 season, Elche were relegated to the second division after three years in La Liga.

 In the 2024–25 season, Elche were promoted to La Liga.